Xeverous/the_website/website/pages/cpp/utility/glossary.md

 `this` - In C++, a pointer to the object itself, available in any non-static member function. `this` is never null.

 `toolchain` - a set of tools (programs, scripts, files) used to build a project.
 The typical minimal toolchain would invole a text editor, compiler and debugger.
 Bigger projects additionally use documentation tools, static analyzers, continuous integration tools and more.

+`UDL` - *user-defined literal*.
+A C++11 feature that allows to define custom suffixes for literals.
+Explained in TODO link.

 `Qt` (cute) - One of the biggest C++ GUI frameworks and set of GUI-related libraries.
 Loved by many for its backwards compatibility, large libraries, advanced tooling and rich platform support.
 Hated by many for its non-idiomatic/non-conventional use of C++, complicated build system which often involves code generation and unportable language extensions.